The64thGamer/cheeseepedia/content/wiki/Charleston, SC (1610 Sam Rittenburg Blvd).md

 title = "Charleston, SC (1610 Sam Rittenburg Blvd)" draft = false tags = []
-date = 2023-03-29T20:42:40Z
+date = 2024-07-30T13:24:39Z

 [Article]
 contributors = ["Rexburg090","2600:4040:5A0C:5900:FDED:BFB8:FBAE:E743","71.31.183.205","2600:1702:3630:EA00:85E8:93A0:8972:FF99","Midwestretail","ThatBoiCydalan","BigCtheDataFinder","Blowseborg062","Tux Chuck","AstridMascotFan2005"]
-gallery = []
+gallery = ["CharlestonSCPhoto1.jpg","CharlestonSCPhoto2.jpg","CharlestonSCPhoto3.jpg","CharlestonSCPhoto4.jpg","CharlestonSCPhoto5.jpg","CharlestonSCPhoto6.jpg","CharlestonSCPhoto7.jpg","CharlestonSCPhoto8.jpg","CharlestonSCPhoto9.jpg","CharlestonSCPhoto10.jpg","CharlestonSCPhoto11.png"]
 +++
+{{Generic|desc=South Charleston's exterior prior to its 2020 store closure.
+(PC: USA Restaurants)|image=Dothecharleston.jpg}}

 **_1610 Sam Rittenberg Blvd Ste.
-103, Store #966**_ was a Showbiz Pizza Place that opened on September 20th, 1982.
+103, Store #966**_ (also known as South Charleston or simply Charleston) was a ShowBiz Pizza Place that opened on September 20th, 1982, and closed on June 18th, 2020 with a 3-Stage.
+It was the first ShowBiz location to open in South Carolina as well as the first to open in the Carolinas overall.

 ##History##
-Charleston opened on September 20th, 1982 as the first Showbiz in South Carolina (And in the Carolinas overall).
-The store was originally a Franchise store owned by the McBiz Corporation (along with 29 other locations).
-They would later end up receiving the 1988 Remodel removing the old Showbiz decor, and adding newer decor.
-This would be the last thing to happen to the Charleston ShowBiz.
-In 1991 Charleston  received Concept Unification which removed the Rock-Afire for the 3-Stage and removed all Showbiz decor, & added new decor.
-The restaurant kept the ShowBiz pizza name on the building until Late 1991.
-On September 16, 1996 Charleston was bought by Corporate along with Columbia, & Greenville.
-Between 1993-1994 Charleston received [Phase 1]({{< ref "wiki/Phase 1 (1994).md" >}}).
-The store's 3-Stage is on the right side wall.
-Charleston also had a rare private party room with Record Posters and other 90s decor.
-In between 2000 and 2002 Charleston received the [Phase 3]({{< ref "wiki/Phase 3 (2000).md" >}}) remodel with replaced all 1 and 2 phase art for phase 3 art.
-Also in Mid 2000, Charleston stared using plastic masks on all the characters.
-In 2008 they removed Chuck's Tuxedo and replaced it with the Avenger Outfit.
-Although the curtains where disabled in 2005 Charleston keep them.
-During COVID-19 in 2020, Charleston was sadly one of 34 locations to close; in June 2020 (Charleston was closed in June 18th), After 34 years in Charleston, the store would be permanently closed.

-### Crimes ###
+South Charleston opened on September 20th, 1982, as the first ShowBiz in South Carolina (and in the Carolinas overall).
+The store was originally franchised, being owned and operated by the McBiz Corporation (along with 29 other locations).
+Like other ShowBiz locations, the store opened with a [Rock-afire Explosion]({{< ref "wiki/Classic Stage.md" >}}), its placement being adjacent to the store's right side wall.
+In the late 80's, South Charleston underwent the 1986 SPT Remodel Program, phasing out original ShowBiz Pizza Place decor and signage for that of generalized Showbiz Pizza Time assets.

+Sometime in 1991, the location received [Concept Unification]({{< ref "wiki/Concept Unification Stage.md" >}}), retrofitting the Rock-afire into Munch's Make Believe Band, meanwhile keeping the ShowBiz Pizza name until later that same year.
+On September 16, 1996, South Charleston's operating license was acquired by SPT Corporate along with sister locations [Columbia]({{< ref "wiki/Columbia, SC (1775 Burning Tree Dr).md" >}}) & [Greenville]({{< ref "wiki/Greenville, SC (253 Congaree Rd).md" >}}).
+Around this time, the store would undergo the 1990s Major Remodel.

+Beginning in the year 2000, South Charleston installed plastic masks on their 3-Stage figures, a common practice seen throughout most locations at the time.
+Curtains were decommissioned from use in 2005, but were kept as display pieces until the location's closure in 2020.
+Chuck E.'s tuxedo would be replaced with his 'Avenger' clothing sometime in 2008.
+At the same time, the store received the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative.
+Existing CD Award posters and Wall Sconce Planters would not be trashed, rather being relocated to the location's former Sportsroom Dining section.
+Aside from rotating game packages, South Charleston would remain in this state throughout the late 2000's into the 2010's decade.

+As a result of the COVID-19 Pandemic in 2020, South Charleston was one of 34 CEC locations to permanently close, with its closing date being June 18th of that year.
+Some of the stage's figures were sent to the nearby Columbia store, while others were obtained by private collectors.
+Following Columbia's 2017 2.0 Remodel Program (2017 2.0.
+Remodel Program) initiative in November 2022, three of South Charleston's original figures were trashed and promptly destroyed.

+As of 2023, the tenant space where the South Charleston store previously was is still vacant.
+The building's exterior has been vandalized as of currently, with a label scar from the previous Chuck E. Cheese's signage remaining intact.
+###Crimes###
-In November 2018 a man was shot in the store's parking lot.
+In July 2007, a homeless man was arrested, due to other people feeling unsafe by his presence in the strip mall where this store was located.
+On November 24, 2018, a man was shot and killed in the parking lot.

-## Stages ##
+## Stages##
-Originally when the store opened, they had a Rock-Afire Explosion, as all other Showbiz locations did.
-They would have it for a few years, until around 1991, when they would undergo Concept Unification, this was the process used to turn the RAE into the CEC characters.
-They would have the show until the store's closure on June 18th, 2020.
+South Charleston would premiere with a Classic Rock-afire Explosion, as other ShowBiz locations did at the time.
+The show would remain largely unchanged until 1991, when the location's show would undergo [Concept Unification]({{< ref "wiki/Concept Unification.md" >}}).
+The Munch's Make Believe Band 3-Stage would then remain in use at the store (with minor changes and updates) up until South Charleston's permanent closure on June 18, 2020.
 {| class='wikitable'
 |+
 !Stage